-Rob Kardashian Puts Blac Chyna on Blast for Cheating with Explicit Photos and Texts
+Blac Chyna Is Lawyering Up After Rob Kardashian Retaliates with Revenge Porn

 MORE: Tyga Reportedly Wants To “Make Moves” With Blac Chyna

 Let’s get right into it: Earlier today, Rob dropped some major receipts on Instagram, accusing Chyna of cheating on him.
-The receipts, which are mostly now deleted, consisted mainly of texts between Rob and Chyna’s alleged other man, who Rob claimed asked him for money to support Chyna’s lifestyle.
-Along with the texts, Rob slammed Chyna for being a negligent mother and further accused her of cheating by sharing an intimate video of her kissing the man, who goes by the Instagram handle, ferraritru3.
+The now-deleted receipts consisted mainly of texts between Rob and Chyna’s alleged other man, who Rob claimed asked him for money to support Chyna’s lifestyle.
+Along with the texts, Rob slammed Chyna for being a negligent mother and further accused her of cheating by sharing an intimate video of her kissing the man, who goes by the Instagram handle @ferraritru3.

-“Hahahaha Chyna just sent me this video saying happy 4th of July what a crazy person,” he wrote “Come spend time with your daughter instead of fucking me and then this dude right after.
+“Hahahaha Chyna just sent me this video saying happy 4th of July what a crazy person,” he wrote.
+In the video, Chyna is making out with another man.
+“Come spend time with your daughter instead of fucking me and then this dude right after.
 U need help.”

-And this the dude that posted a pic in the same bed Chyna and I made our baby in.
-The house that I pay for.
-That robe i prob paid for.
-Imma send u messages from this dude asking to link with me or he gonna expose Chyna if I don't help him get money cuz he can't handle the bills to take care of Chyna.
-Lol.
-I pay lambo.
-Ferrari.
-Down payment on the rolls.
-Downpayment on your moms car.
-I pay your mother since u won't even call your own mother back in months.
-I prob spent a million alone in the past 2 months.
-90K necklaces.
-70K watch.
-The Ferrari that u pretend u got yourself.
-Chyna I hope U find help and to this corn ball , u thirsty as fuck for hitting me and begging to link with me and if I don't help u get money then u gonna expose Chyna.
-Bro go back to your son who is at home instead u out here fucking someone that everyone fucks including me.
-Lol.
-Clown.
-She everybody's and it's been that way.
-The disrespect in the bed that my baby daughter lays in.
-Chyna u literally lost on this one.

 MORE: Blac Chyna Reveals Serious Post-Pregnancy Weight Loss